apache/lucene-jira-archive/migration/README.md

 ...
 ```

-Downloaded attachments should be separatly committed to a dedicated branch named `attachments` (or matching the `GITHUB_ATT_BRANCH` env variable) for them.
+Downloaded attachments should be separately committed to a dedicated branch named `attachments` (or matching the `GITHUB_ATT_BRANCH` env variable) for them.

 ### 2. Convert Jira issues to GitHub issues